History & Origins of the Shrug Emoji

 Early Origins in Japan

 Like most kaomojis, the shrug originated on Japanese bulletin boards (like 2channel) where users utilized the Katakana character ツ (tsu) to represent a smiling or smirking face.
 The arms ¯\_ _/¯ were added to convey a gesture of lifting hands in resignation.
+By the early 2000s, this combination had become a staple of Japanese internet culture, representing a uniquely digital form of non-verbal communication.

 The StarCraft Connection

 In the West, the symbol gained massive traction within the gaming community, particularly StarCraft.
 Players would use it to express "Sup Son?" or general victory/indifference after a match.
 Professional player SeleCT is often credited with popularizing the "Sup Son" victory pose which became synonymous with the emoticon.
+The competitive gaming scene in South Korea and North America turned ¯\_(ツ)_/¯ into a global gaming icon.

 The Kanye West Moment